adavis-85/Traveling-Salesman/README.md

  graph=Containers.DenseAxisArray(trying,node,node)
 ```
-The matrix is the distances between the nodes.
-The distances also create a symmetric matrix.
+The matrix is the distances between each node .
 The nodes cannot travel to
 themselves so they are 0.
 Next a model will be made using the GLPK solver because integer values are needed to be able
 to show a one for each position that is selected.
 The constraints will be chosen to produced results needed.
 ```